 ½ Tbsp (3 g)freshly grated ginger

 4stalks green onion, sliced lengthwise, and cut into 1 inch (2 cm) strips

 - To a large bowl, add the cabbage and sea salt.
 Massage the salted cabbage for a few minutes, as the salt helps to draw water out of the cabbage and softens it.

 - Pour the water overtop the cabbage and let the cabbage rest on the counter for at least 2 hours, or up to 6 hours; you'll notice the cabbage will continue to shrink in volume in that time.

-- In the meantime, to a food processor, add the garlic, gochugaru, soy sauce, shallot, ginger, and maple syrup.
+- In the meantime, to a food processor, add the garlic, gochugaru, soy sauce, shallot, ginger, and sugar.
 Blend until a smooth consistency is reached.